JayaniLakshika/Monash_PhD_thesis/chapters/04-chap4.pdf.md

 #### Cone

-To simulate a cone-shaped structure in arbitrary dimensions (Figure \@ref(fig:cone-proj)), we define a function `gen_cone(n, p, h, ratio)`, which creates a high-dimensional cone with options for a sharp or blunted apex, allowing for a dense concentration of points near the tip.
+To simulate a cone-shaped structure in arbitrary dimensions (@fig-cone-proj), we define a function `gen_cone(n, p, h, ratio)`, which creates a high-dimensional cone with options for a sharp or blunted apex, allowing for a dense concentration of points near the tip.

 This function generates $n$ points in $p\text{-}D$, where the last dimension, $X_p$, represents the height along the cone's axis, and the first $p-1$ dimensions define a shrinking hyperspherical cross-section toward the tip.
 Heights are sampled from a truncated exponential distribution, $X_p \sim \text{Exp}(\lambda = 2/h)$, truncated to the interval $[0, h]$, producing a higher density of points near the tip.
 At each height $X_p$, the radius of the cross-section increases linearly from base to tip according to $r = r_{\text{min}} + (r_{\text{max}} - r_{\text{min}}) X_p / h$, where $r_{\text{min}} = \text{ratio} \in [0, 1]$ and $r_{\text{max}} = 1$.